 Not designed for business from the ground up

 An adaptation of their residential service, cable's voice platforms haven't been designed for business from the ground up.
 They have the basic small business Hosted PBX features: extension transferring, conferencing, ring groups, and auto attendants.
 But cable often falls short on the enhanced UC features, the click-to-call plug-ins, video chat, self services portals, and more.
-Productivity tools like Slack integration and advanced APIs to build custom apps are typically not available.
-Neither are modern web-based calling capabilities, like seamlessly embedding real-time video calling into your web sites, enabling a visitor to engage with your team face to face, right from their browser.
+Advanced APIs to build custom apps are typically not available, nor are modern web-based calling capabilities, like seamlessly embedding real-time video calling into your web sites, enabling a visitor to engage with your team face to face, right from their browser.
 These come from the UC-only providers like OnSIP.

 Want to use the latest IP phones?